Mijokama789/Mijokama789.github.io/README.md

   - I still worked with "Greenfoot"

-  - I hab a few task-sheets, I worked on
+  - I had a few task-sheets, I worked on

   - I did things like reproduce a very simple chinese videogame